KDE/digikam-doc/image_editor/transform_tools.rst

 Energy Function
 ~~~~~~~~~~~~~~~

+These options are used to the gradient function applied while rescaling. the gradient function is used to determine which pixels should be removed or kept.

 .. figure:: images/editor_liquid_rescale_energy_settings.webp
     :alt:
     :align: center

     The digiKam Liquid Rescale Energy Function Settings

-In this section, you can choose a gradient function applied while rescaling.
-This function is used to determine which pixels should be removed or kept.
 Possible values are listed below:

     - **Norm of brightness gradient**: norm of the brightness gradient.
     - **Sum of absolute values of brightness gradients**: sum of absolute values of the brightness gradients in both directions.